 With cookieless tracking, marketers will need to invest in cross-device solutions in order to accurately track user activity.

-This is where customer journey orchestration comes into play.
-With a robust customer data platform (CDP), you can gather data from across devices and platforms to create unified customer profiles and respond to customer needs in real time.
+With a robust customer data platform (CDP), you can gather data from across devices and platforms to create unified customer profiles and create sophisticated audience segments that sync to all the places you engage with your customers.

 How will cookieless targeting affect the customer experience?